Managing Default Contagion in Inhomogeneous Financial Networks

-Of the above mentioned propagation mechanisms of systemic risk, \textit{Default Contagion} probably is the one that has been studied the most in the existing literature.
-One of the most prominent models is the one by Eisenberg and Noe \cite{Eisenberg2001}, where uniqueness of a clearing vector is investigated for liabilities when some institutions cannot fully pay off their debt.
+Among the above mentioned propagation mechanisms of systemic risk, \textit{Default Contagion} probably is the one that has been studied the most in the existing literature.
+A prominent model was developed by Eisenberg and Noe \cite{Eisenberg2001}, who investigate uniqueness of a clearing vector for liabilities when some institutions cannot fully pay off their debt.
 The model was extended in various works, see for example \cite{Rogers2013,Weber2016}, where several issues, such as the assumption that default happens without additional costs or additional contagion channels, are addressed.
 Gai and Kapadia \cite{Gai2010} even assumed a recovery rate of zero, i.\,e.~default costs of $100\%$.
-This is reasonable for investigating the contagion mechanism, since processing defaults may take months or even years -- time that institutions in financial distress do usually not have.
-Furthermore, directly after the default of an institution there is high uncertainty about its assets' value and the mark-to-market recovery rate is hence likely to be very low.
+This is reasonable for investigating the contagion mechanism, since processing defaults may take months or even years -- time that institutions in financial distress usually do not have.
+Furthermore, right after the default of an institution there is large uncertainty about its assets' value and the mark-to-market recovery rate is hence likely to be very low.
 As a striking example, in a bond auction for the settlement of credit default swaps written on Lehman Brothers just three weeks after its default the realized recovery rate only amounted to $8.625\%$~\cite{creditfixings}.